Violich Capital Management Inc. Sells 50,650 Shares of Intel Co. (NASDAQ:INTC)

-Violich Capital Management Inc. cut its holdings in Intel Co.
-(NASDAQ:INTC – Free Report) by 49.5% in the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 51,575 shares of the chip maker’s stock after selling 50,650 shares during the period.
-Violich Capital Management Inc.’s holdings in Intel were worth $1,725,000 as of its most recent filing with the Securities and Exchange Commission.
+Violich Capital Management Inc. trimmed its stake in shares of Intel Co.
+(NASDAQ:INTC – Free Report) by 49.5% in the second quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 51,575 shares of the chip maker’s stock after selling 50,650 shares during the quarter.
+Violich Capital Management Inc.’s holdings in Intel were worth $1,725,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Frontier Wealth Management LLC increased its position in Intel by 0.5% in the 1st quarter.
-Frontier Wealth Management LLC now owns 46,894 shares of the chip maker’s stock valued at $2,181,000 after buying an additional 253 shares in the last quarter.
-West Michigan Advisors LLC increased its position in Intel by 5.4% in the 1st quarter.
-West Michigan Advisors LLC now owns 5,137 shares of the chip maker’s stock valued at $255,000 after buying an additional 262 shares in the last quarter.
-FARMERS & MERCHANTS TRUST Co OF LONG BEACH increased its position in Intel by 3.0% in the 2nd quarter.
-FARMERS & MERCHANTS TRUST Co OF LONG BEACH now owns 10,193 shares of the chip maker’s stock valued at $341,000 after buying an additional 300 shares in the last quarter.
-Everhart Financial Group Inc. increased its position in Intel by 1.9% in the 2nd quarter.
-Everhart Financial Group Inc. now owns 16,159 shares of the chip maker’s stock valued at $540,000 after buying an additional 303 shares in the last quarter.
-Finally, Retirement Income Solutions Inc increased its position in Intel by 5.1% in the 1st quarter.
-Retirement Income Solutions Inc now owns 6,338 shares of the chip maker’s stock valued at $314,000 after buying an additional 307 shares in the last quarter.
-60.84% of the stock is owned by institutional investors.
+A number of other hedge funds also recently made changes to their positions in the stock.
+Glass Jacobson Investment Advisors llc bought a new stake in Intel in the second quarter worth approximately $25,000.
+Venturi Wealth Management LLC bought a new stake in Intel in the first quarter worth approximately $32,000.
+Milestone Investment Advisors LLC bought a new stake in shares of Intel during the first quarter valued at approximately $32,000.
+Ruedi Wealth Management Inc. bought a new stake in shares of Intel during the fourth quarter valued at approximately $40,000.
+Finally, China Universal Asset Management Co.
+Ltd. bought a new stake in shares of Intel during the first quarter valued at approximately $41,000.
+60.84% of the stock is currently owned by institutional investors.

 Analyst Upgrades and Downgrades

-A number of analysts have commented on INTC shares.
-Wells Fargo & Company decreased their price objective on Intel from $40.00 to $32.00 and set an “equal weight” rating for the company in a report on Friday, July 28th.
-BMO Capital Markets raised their price objective on Intel from $32.00 to $36.00 and gave the company a “market perform” rating in a research note on Friday, July 28th.
-TD Cowen upped their target price on shares of Intel from $31.00 to $38.00 and gave the stock a “market perform” rating in a research note on Friday, July 28th.
-Northland Securities increased their target price on shares of Intel from $45.00 to $56.00 and gave the company an “outperform” rating in a report on Wednesday.
-Finally, Wedbush increased their target price on shares of Intel from $30.00 to $35.00 and gave the company a “neutral” rating in a report on Friday, July 28th.
-Five investment analysts have rated the stock with a sell rating, twenty-three have assigned a hold rating and six have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $34.24.
+INTC has been the subject of several recent research reports.
+Truist Financial boosted their price objective on Intel from $32.00 to $37.00 and gave the company a “hold” rating in a report on Friday, July 28th.
+Wolfe Research boosted their price objective on Intel from $27.00 to $31.00 and gave the company an “underperform” rating in a report on Friday, July 28th.
+Stifel Nicolaus boosted their price objective on Intel from $28.00 to $32.00 and gave the company a “hold” rating in a report on Friday, July 28th.
+Rosenblatt Securities reaffirmed a “sell” rating and set a $17.00 target price on shares of Intel in a research report on Wednesday.
+Finally, Robert W. Baird lifted their target price on Intel from $32.00 to $40.00 and gave the company a “neutral” rating in a research report on Friday, July 28th.
+Five equities research analysts have rated the stock with a sell rating, twenty-three have assigned a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock has an average rating of “Hold” and an average target price of $34.24.

 Intel Corporation designs, develops, manufactures, markets, and sells computing and related products worldwide.
 It operates through Client Computing Group, Data Center and AI, Network and Edge, Mobileye, Accelerated Computing Systems and Graphics, Intel Foundry Services, and Other segments.
 The company offers platform products, such as central processing units and chipsets, and system-on-chip and multichip packages; and accelerators, boards and systems, connectivity products, and memory and storage products.